Webinar – 5 Steps to Achieving COSHH Compliance

 - Record basic information – revision dates and document source

-3. Identify and summarize your hazards
+Identify and summarise your hazards

 - Identify and record hazards from section 2 of your safety data sheets